 If you spot any errors in the catalogues, or have any questions about them please do let us know.

-At the 21 November 2015 SHA Council meeting it was confirmed that James Dawson would take over as SHA Librarian as soon as possible, with the assistance of Carolyn Bedwell as an Assistant Librarian.
+At the 21 November 2015 SHA Council meeting it was confirmed that James Dawson would take over as SHA Librarian, with the assistance of Carolyn Bedwell as Assistant Librarian.
 All emails sent to email@example.com will therefore now be received by James.